me-js-bro/Hyprland-Dots-01/README.md

 <hr>

 ### How to use these files:
-- First create a directory named hypr inside your .condif directory.
+- First create a directory named hypr inside your .config directory.
 You can use this command:
    ```
    mkdir -p ~/.config/hypr
    ```